CTXR2024/Object-Capture/README.md

 - [Learning Reflections](#learning-reflections)

 ## Project Overview
-In the first phase of the workshop, we expected to get a basic understanding of Apple's AR ecosystem, so we chose this entry point.
 After watching the official introduction [video](https://developer.apple.com/videos/play/wwdc2021/10076) of WWDC 2021, we decided to develop a desktop application.
-It utilizes Object Capture to generate 3D models, thus providing us with the ability to model.
+It utilizes Object Capture to generate 3D models, thus allowing us to model.
+That desktop app shown in the video we didn't find in the App Store or Apple's official website (Apple only provides a command line tool).
+Eventually, our team decided to implement it.
+This was even though most of us had no prior experience with MacOS App development.
+We enjoyed the learning and thinking process and it will be our first step to explore VR,AR development!

 ## Learning Objectives
 - Learn to write macOS applications using Swift